FAQ

 Q: Why are you so strict about "canonicity" anyway?

 One typical situation is (or was in the 1990's) that some people on a message board explicitly talk about the number of nacelles on canon starships and someone throws in that the Federation class and Saladin class (from Franz Joseph's Star Fleet Technical Manual) are odd-nacelled.
-The result is a fruitless discussion about the term "canon", about the value of canon, about the authority of Roddenberry, Okuda, CBS/Paramount or Pocket Books, about books which should be considered canon because they are written by Jeri Taylor, about Colonel West and the Starfleet Marines, and so on.
+The result is a fruitless discussion about the term "canon", about the value of canon, about the authority of Roddenberry, Okuda, CBS/Paramount or Pocket Books, about books that should be considered canon because they are written by Jeri Taylor, about Colonel West and the Starfleet Marines, and so on.

 Since I'm tired of such discussions, I go with TPTB and agree with their definition of canon, while I encourage anyone to include whatever they like to their own view of the Star Trek Universe.
 That's what I'm doing with my personal ship designs, the ASDB and the Starfleet Museum too.
 I would never want to miss the fan-made stuff because it really enriches the universe, no matter if I "believe" in it.
 I probably can't help those who don't even want to see anything that was not released by Paramount or the other extreme group, those who don't care about the idea of Star Trek and are turning Starfleet into a military organization with big-gunned warships.
 For anyone in between, canon is a common ground.
-At least, it was the common ground until Discovery came along and suddenly claimed that only writing matters and that production design is completely arbitrary.
+At least, it was the common ground until Discovery came along and suddenly claimed that only writing matters and that production design is completely arbitrary and subject to change any time.

 Q: Your page on canon is a total waste, because it is not up to you to decide what is canon.